bpmutter/bpio-ii/src/data/blog/knowledge-is-the-new-uranium.md

 ### More RAG Chatbots

 Chatbots seem to be the dominant interface for leveraging knowledge resources with generative AI at the moment.
 Chatbots are great for providing relatively high value for relatively low effort.
-In a previous blog post, [[Why Chat is the Best Interface for LLMs (for now?)]], I explored why I think chatbots work so well right now.
+In a previous blog post, [Why Chat is the Best Interface for LLMs (for now?)](./why-chat-is-the-best-interface-for-llms-for-now.md), I explored why I think chatbots work so well right now.

 With the right chatbot infrastructure, you can probably drive 10s of percents of productivity gain in most knowledge work tasks by giving someone an AI chatbot using a GPT-4+ tier model with a good system prompt and knowledge retrieval system.
-At MongoDB, we've started using a tool called [Credal.ai](https://www.credal.ai/) for internal chatbot with promising initial results. [[Exploring Custom GPTs|ChatGPT's custom GPTs]] are another tool for quickly spinning up custom LLM chatbots.
+At MongoDB, we've started using a tool called [Credal.ai](https://www.credal.ai/) for internal chatbot with promising initial results.
+[ChatGPT's custom GPTs](./exploring-custom-gpts.md) are another tool for quickly spinning up custom LLM chatbots.

 It doesn't really make sense to have a single centralized team create all the chatbots for an organization, given that: